Fife and Drum Inn Logo

 In the fall of 1781, just 14 miles from the current-day location of our Williamsburg bed and breakfast, the Battle of Yorktown decided the fate of the American Revolution, putting the final stamp on a fierce and years-long fight for independence from Britain.
 Today, the Yorktown Battlefield and surrounding history-rich land along the York River are within the boundaries of Colonial Historical National Park, with other points of interest like the Yorktown Monument right nearby.
 Whether you tour the area by car or on foot, it’s well worth taking a day trip during your stay to Yorktown, the very place where our nation’s freedom took root and flourished.

-In addition to the little town of York, there are two museums, the Battlefields, and the Riverwalk Landing, to explore and enjoy.
+In addition to the little town of York, there are two museums, the Battlefields and the Riverwalk Landing, to explore and enjoy.

 American Revolution Museum – Yorktown’s Historical Significance on Full Display

-After taking an easy and scenic 20-minute drive on the Colonial National Historical Parkway across the Virginia peninsula from our downtown Williamsburg location to the banks of the York River, start with a visit to the American Revolution Museum at Yorktown.
+After taking an easy and scenic 20-minute drive on the Colonial National Historical Parkway down the Virginia peninsula from our downtown Williamsburg location to the banks of the York River, start with a visit to the American Revolution Museum at Yorktown.
 Their film Liberty Fever, which screens every 30 minutes daily, is the perfect introduction to the Yorktown Battle.
 It provides a detailed timeline of events throughout those three pivotal weeks of fighting in September and October 1781.
 You’ll see displays on the various uniforms worn and weapons used by different soldiers who fought for the American side – the fighting force included soldiers from the Continental Army alongside local militias and French troops – and displays explaining critical turning points leading to the eventual British surrender.

 It’s also a “living history” museum, in the same spirit as Colonial Williamsburg and Jamestown Settlement, so you’ll see women traditionally working textiles, soldiers firing off muskets and cannons, a period-accurate Continental Army tent, and costumed interpreters portraying life on a working Colonial-era farm as it would have looked and felt over 240 years ago.